 In order for roast beef to last for the full 4 days before it goes bad, it’s important to store it properly.
 Cooked roast beef must be kept in the fridge, and it is best to wrap it or put it in an air-tight container.

 According to the USDA, leftover roast beef should be stored as soon as it cools and no later than 2 hours after you finish cooking it.
-At this time, bacteria will begin to grow on the meat and make it unsafe to eat.
+After 2 hours, bacteria will begin to grow on the meat and make it unsafe to eat.

 Beef is highly susceptible to bacteria growth, which is why it is important to never eat meat that has been sitting out or that has been in the fridge for a long time.
 Eating old or spoiled beef can cause foodborne illnesses.